 wget -qO - http://download.osmc.tv/dev/gmc-19/public/pubkey.asc | sudo apt-key add -

 The next step is to update the sources list:

 You can then run a kernel upgrade:

 This may take a while, so be patient.
-Once this is complete, install the following dependencies:
+Once this is complete, install pip:

-sudo apt-get install python-pip python-crypto build-essential -y sudo apt-get install python-all-dev python-setuptools python-wheel -y sudo apt-get install python-crypto-dbg python-crypto-doc python-pip-whl -y
+sudo apt install python-all-dev python-setuptools python-wheel -y sudo apt install python-crypto-dbg python-crypto-doc python-pip-whl -y

 These dependencies will ensure that everything you’re about to install will work as intended.

 Install and Configure Plex for Local Media Streaming

 Want to stream video, music, or photos from another device on your network?
 You’ll need the Plex server installed on your PC, and the client add-on installed on your Raspberry Pi.